lack-of-purpose/et-mt-evaluation-project/README.md

 # et-mt-evaluation-project
-The frontend and backend for eye tracking MT evalution project (without actiual eye tracking).
+The frontend and backend for eye tracking MT evalution project (without actual eye tracking tool - eyewarebeam was used).

-sample.html - just an example front for the server (chatGPT)

 index.html - homepage, run on localhost:8000